Gimli Motorsports Park

 Gimli Motorsports Park is a multi-track motorsports facility located in Gimli, Manitoba, Canada.
 The 95-hectare facility features a 0.250 mi dragstrip, a 1.330 mi road racing course, a 1.000 km karting track and a 2.000 km motocross track.
 The park hosts events for motorsports groups including the Winnipeg Sports Car Club, Drag Racing Association of Manitoba, Manitoba Roadracing Association (Superbikes), and the Manitoba Karting Association.
+The park was the site of the Gimli Glider incident in 1983, when a Boeing 767 ran out of fuel and made an improvised landing at the park.